spiral/docs/cookbook/golang-library.md

 # Cookbook - Integrate Golang service to PHP via RPC
-> Fun fact, the search on this website works via [blevesearch](https://github.com/blevesearch/bleve) integrated to spiral app.
 You are able to extend the functionality of your application by including PHP or Golang libraries.
 While for the PHP library you only need to run `composer require`, the Golang will require you to build your own version of [application server](/framework/application-server.md).

-> Check [Awesome Go](https://github.com/avelino/awesome-go) to find some inspiration.
+> The fun fact, the full-text search on this website works via [blevesearch](https://github.com/blevesearch/bleve) integrated to spiral app.

 In this tutorial, we will show how to integrate https://github.com/russross/blackfriday library to the application server and write PHP SDK for your application.